 Results of our parking poll

-This year, Purple Parking has partnered with road safety charity Brake to help promote careful driving and safe behaviour on the roads.
+Purple Parking partnered with road safety charity Brake to help promote careful driving and safe behaviour on the roads.
 We know that our customers can often be tired when travelling for their holidays and may be driving at unsociable hours through all manner of weather conditions to reach our car parks.
 It's important to us that they stay safe and well when travelling, so this partnership seemed particularly fitting for us and our customers.

 As part of this new partnership, we ran a survey for Road Safety Week to find out how good us Brits really are at parking.